Users with permissions to edit fields and choices can create additional shortcuts using the Keyboard Shortcuts property on the choice.

-- Viewer Mode - the viewer mode for which each shortcut is available.
+- Viewer Mode - the type of Viewer for which each shortcut is available.
 You can use most of the system category shortcuts in all viewer modes.

 - Category - the shortcut type.
 Below, the legend displays only those shortcuts designated by the System and the browser.
 This column also lists all field and choice shortcuts that your system admin configured via field and choice properties.